Rogdham/pyzstd/index.rst

 .. note:: Rich memory mode

     pyzstd module has a "rich memory mode" for compression.
 It allocates more memory for output buffer, and faster in some cases.
+Suitable for extremely fast compression scenarios.

     There is a :py:func:`richmem_compress` function, a :py:class:`RichMemZstdCompressor` class.